 Picnic Lunch: Usually arranged during a full day game outing in the reserve so that one does not have to go back to the lodge or camp for lunch, the meal itself is in the form of packed lunch boxes which are provided by your camp or lodge by prior arrangement the night before to allow them adequate time to prepare the meal boxes.
 Though the meal itself is typically simple though satisfying, the often scenic setting in the wild makes this a truly memorable meal.
 Most properties in Masai Mara provide this meal at no extra cost in lieu of lunch in - house.

 Bush Breakfast & Dinners: A more elaborate meal and in the case of a Bush dinner, this could also be an event in itself around a bonfire with entertainment such as light music or tribal dance performances.
 Bush meals are arranged at special designated sites within Masai Mara and these are generally located outside of but very near the respective Lodges or Camps.
 Menus can range from multi-course fine cuisine to more casual bush barbeque meals, prices for these special meals vary widely starting from USD 40 per person all the way to + USD 100 per person for more luxurious bush meals.

-Bush meals in Masai Mara can also be organised for a variety of group sizes and may also cater for certain special dietary requirements such as gluten free, vegan, vegetarian and even restricted vegetarian such as for Indian Jain diets which exclude use of Onions or Garlic as ingredients.
-Though choices are limited for bush meals, in-house dining at the lodges or camps promises more dietary options. o contact us in case you require specific information on cuisine and dining in Masai Mara.
+Bush meals in Masai Mara can also be organised for a variety of group sizes including those planning on going for their Honeymoon in Masai Mara, and may also cater for certain special dietary requirements such as gluten free, vegan, vegetarian and even restricted vegetarian such as for Indian Jain diets which exclude use of Onions or Garlic as ingredients.
+Though choices are limited for bush meals, in-house dining at the lodges or camps promises more dietary options.
+Contact us in case you require specific information on cuisine and dining in Masai Mara.